andrew/ultimate-awesome/README.md

 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).
 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
+- [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - C++ Programming Courses | This repo collects 3 of programming courses for C++.
+C++ is a powerful, high-performance programming language.
+This Skill Tree presents a systematic approach to learning C++.
+Designed for programmers looking to master object-oriented and systems programming, it offers a .
+- [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
+Cyber Security is crucial in our increasingly connected world.
+This Skill Tree presents a comprehensive learning path for aspiring security professionals.
+Starting from the basics, it guides you t.
+- [practice-docker-programming-projects](https://github.com/labex-labs/practice-docker-programming-projects) - Practice Docker Programming Projects | This repo collects 2 of programming projects for Docker.
+Docker is revolutionizing application deployment and scaling.
+This Skill Tree presents a systematic approach to learning containerization with Docker.
+Perfect for DevOps beginners, it provides a clear .
+- [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
+JavaScript is the programming language of the web.
+This Skill Tree presents a systematic approach to learning JavaScript.
+Designed for web development beginners, it provides a clear roadmap to understand .
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
 - [awesome-subscription-free](https://github.com/leemcd56/awesome-subscription-free) - A list of great subscription-free alternatives to common software.